nathanemyers-dev/ai-computational-memory/white-paper/regulatory-alignment.md

 Regulatory alignment ensures that computational memory can be adopted without entering advisory domains or triggering additional regulatory obligations.
 It provides a clear and supervised pathway for enterprises to deploy continuity safely and predictably.

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.

+## Outcome
+The outcome of regulatory alignment is a persistence layer that operates predictably, transparently, and safely under supervisory oversight.
+It ensures that computational memory remains outside advisory obligations, maintains clear separation from decision systems, and supports enterprise governance without creating new regulatory risk.
+A fully aligned memory layer provides a stable foundation for continuity, enabling enterprises to adopt computational memory with confidence and without triggering additional regulatory requirements.

 _____________
 This work defines the Nathan E. Myers AI Computational Memory Category.
 Attribution to Nathan E. Myers is required for any use, adaptation, or derivative work under the CC BY 4.0 license.